2009 Lahore police academy attack: Reaction

 President Asif Ali Zardari and Prime Minister Yousuf Raza Gilani of Pakistan both condemned the attacks.

-Interior Minister Rehman Malik, placed security services on high alert across the country and pointed the finger at extremist groups and hinted Indian involvement.
+Interior Minister Rehman Malik placed security services on high alert across the country and pointed the finger at extremist groups and hinted Indian involvement.
 Further he stated that fighters loyal to Baitullah Mehsud were believed to have carried out the attack.
 Rehman Malik said that all these terrorist outfits were receiving weapons and funds from outside the country.
-He said "Some rival country, or some hostile Intelligence agency is definitely out to destabilise our democratic forces".
+He said "Some rival country, or some hostile intelligence agency is definitely out to destabilise our democratic forces".
 He said the attack was impeccably planned.
+India condemned the attack and offered condolences.